danajanezic/zli/README.md

 The documentation will assume that you used all the default configuration values.

+To see an example project that uses ZLI [go here](https://github.com/qandamedia/example-zli-project).

 From there you can do the following:
 ```